-Finally, I ask you to carefully scrutinize the payment-in-lieu (PIL) amount proposed by this draft in section 1168.05.
+Also, I ask you to carefully scrutinize the payment-in-lieu (PIL) amount proposed by this draft in section 1168.05.
 The current proposed rate is \$1.20 per a square foot PIL of tree planting or preservation.
-This is based on tree ordinances outside the Sixth Circuit Court region per information supplied by the lawyer who wrote the draft.
-Other tree ordinances within the Sixth Circuit Court region, including Columbus's most recent draft, include a PIL based on the measurement of a tree trunk's diameter at breast height (dbh).
+This is based on tree ordinances outside of the Midwest as well as outside the Sixth Circuit Court region, according to Attorney Boggs.
+Other tree ordinances within our region, including Columbus's most recent draft, include a PIL based on the measurement of a tree trunk's diameter at breast height (dbh).
 Columbus has proposed increasing their \$200 per inch dbh fee to \$260 per dbh.
 As a point of comparison: